snowdrop/spring-boot-bom/README.md

 This Bill Of Materials for Spring Boot 1.5 contains starters which are currently used by the [Spring Boot Mission Boosters](https://github.com/snowdrop?q=booster)

-The starters have been aligned against Spring Boot Version: 1.5.12.RELEASE
+The starters have been aligned against Spring Boot Version: 1.5.15.RELEASE

 This BOM is aligned to:

 Spring
-- Spring Boot 1.5.13.RELEASE
+- Spring Boot 1.5.15.RELEASE

 Spring Cloud
 - [Edgware.SR3](https://github.com/spring-projects/spring-cloud/wiki/Spring-Cloud-Edgware-Release-Notes#edgwaresr3).
 - Spring Cloud Starters have been renamed: https://github.com/spring-projects/spring-cloud/wiki/Spring-Cloud-Edgware-Release-Notes#renamed-starters
 - [Spring Cloud Kubernetes - 0.2.0](https://github.com/spring-cloud-incubator/spring-cloud-kubernetes/tree/v0.2.0.RELEASE)

-Tracing
-- OpenTracing dependencies have been removed pending alignment with Spring Boot 1.5.12.

 Integration
 - [Apache CXF Spring Boot Starter 3.1.12](http://cxf.apache.org/docs/springboot.html) (which corresponds to latest EAP 7.1.0 version)
-- Keycloak 2.5.5.Final (which corresponds to latest RH SSO 7.1 version)
+- Keycloak 3.4.3.Final (which corresponds to latest RH SSO 7.2 version)
-- Tomcat 8.5.31
+- Tomcat 8.5.32

 ORM
 - Hibernate 5.1.10.Final, which is aligned to the version that EAP 7.1.0 uses.